lapint/how-to/shrink-windows-10.md

 Select 'Disable system protection'```

 At this point the resizing should work but you also may need to restart.
 I didn't need to I don't think but your mileage may vary.

+After you resize your partition you'll likely want to reverse the steps taken above.
+I didn't feel it necessary as Windows is not my main OS.
+If you wish to reverse the changes, view the link at the top of this how-to.